 The left behinds are the supermajority of Americans getting creamed by the hollowing out of America.

-Americans who lose more good good jobs, benefits, and status with each passing year.
+Americans who lose more good jobs, benefits, and status with each passing year.
 Americans who went deep into debt for college (in order to ascend to a slot in the technorati) but are perpetually underemployed.
 Americans who work all day but can only make enough to buy food with the money they earn…

-He has some interesting perspectives.
+His perspectives are often interesting.
 His habit of putting things in blog-sized, unreferenced, repetitive and sweepingly generalized posts is irritating; possibly this is how you write to feed the Internet Content Machine, but it reduces these ideas to a kind of prepper mind-candy when I want numbers.

 Amusing diatribe from Rick Perlstein, The Long Con.
 Some interesting ideas and phrases, shamelessly partisan tho’.